DanaJomar/Budapest-BI/tableHTML.md

 ## Introduction

-- Using the function on R Studio will print the table on the viewer otherwise it will use the default browser, and
+- Using the function in RStudio will print the table in the viewer pane otherwise it will use the default browser, and

 - the default tables are built without any CSS in order to allow for full flexibility.